 Estimated Dry Matter Nutrient Content

-Chicken and turkey are naturally rich in the ten essential amino acids required by a dog to sustain life.
+Both beef and chicken are naturally rich in the ten essential amino acids required by a dog to sustain life.

-The fourth ingredient is poultry liver.
-This is an organ meat sourced from a named animal and thus considered a beneficial component.
+The third ingredient is beef liver, an organ meat sourced from a named animal and thus considered a beneficial component.